-This recipe is technically a canning recipe but it is also perfectly suited for refrigeration as well.
-As a matter of fact, the USDA doesn’t recommend canning home-developed recipes unless they are specifically tested and endorsed by the USDA.
-My family has been successfully canning this recipe since the 1960’s, and though the vinegar and sugar ratios are similar to various approved recipes, it has not been inspected or tested by the USDA.
+This recipe is technically a canning recipe but it is also perfectly suited for refrigeration as well, like my pickled eggs with beets.
+As a matter of fact, the USDA doesn't recommend canning home-developed recipes unless they are specifically tested and endorsed by the USDA.
+My family has been successfully canning this recipe since the 1960's, and though the vinegar and sugar ratios are similar to various approved recipes, it has not been inspected or tested by the USDA.
 For more on safe canning practices, please see the following link: http://ucfoodsafety.ucdavis.edu/files/26457.pdf

 - Beets to fill 4 quart jars

 - 1 head of fresh dill per jar

 - Leaving 1” of stem and all of roots intact, boil the beets for ~1 hour, or until easily pierced with a knife.

 - Remove beets and let cool enough to handle.

 - Boil sugar, salt, water and vinegar in pot.